dsccommunity/NetworkingDsc/README.md

 For a full list of resources in xNetworking and examples on their use, check out the [xNetworking wiki](https://github.com/PowerShell/xNetworking/wiki).

 You can also review the `examples` directory in the xNetworking module for some general use scenarios for all of the resources that are in the module.
-The `en-US` directory in the xNetworking module contains locally available copies of the resource documentation.
+If you have installed this module from the PowerShell Gallery, the `en-US` directory in the contains locally available copies of the resource documentation.

 ## Branches